mcc-us/bookkeeping/_posts/2024-01-28-7-depreciation.md

 math: true
 ---

-**Depreciation** is the act of reducing the book value, and expensing the assets usage generally over a year, for a fixed asset due to 'wear, tear and obselence'.
+**Depreciation** is the act of reducing a fixed (long-term, non-current) asset, and expensing the asset usage over time (months to years) due to 'wear, tear and obselence'.

-Depreciating assets has significant tax implications in two key ways:
+Depreciating assets has significant income and tax implications in two key ways:

 1. Reducing Taxable Income